Self-Propelled Lawn Mower Buyer's Guide

 A wash-out port on your mower deck makes it easier to maintain.

-Most self-propelled lawn mowers automatically turn off the engine every time you let go of the bail.
+Most self-propelled lawn mowers automatically turn off the engine every time you release the bail bar.

 Move a ball… the engine shuts off.
 Pick a weed… the engine shuts off.
 Release the handle for any reason, and the engine shuts off for safety.